 Harry gulped; instinctively bringing his hand to his bangs in an attempt to cover up his famous lightning scar.

 Cyrus must have sensed Harry's anxiety, bringing a hand to rest on Harry's shoulder, "It's alright, my boy.
 We'll not gawk and point like the others."

 A sudden sense of relief filled Harry.
-Even though he didn't know this man, there was something in his eyes that led him into wanting to trust his words.
+Even though he didn't know this man, there was something in his eyes that led him to trust his words.

-The woman bent down next to her husband.
-"You look just like your father," she said, "but you have Lily's eyes."
+"You look just like your father," The woman bent down next to her husband, "but you have Lily's eyes."
 She paused; her husband wrapped his arm around his wife.
 "But, I'm sure you already know that, you've seen their pictures."

 The reminder was enough for him to bow his head.
 He found his throat very dry, when he responded.
 "No, I don't have any pictures of them."

 The woman immediately gasped, the man muttered something that sounded an awful lot like the curse words Uncle Vernon would hail at Harry on any given day.

 "You've never seen pictures of Lily or James?" asked the mother, her manicured fingers on her lips.

 "Did you know them?"
 Harry asked, unable to stop his growing curiosity that filled his insides like a swelling balloon.
 He knew he should have answered her question first but the way she had referred to his parents had ensnared his attention.

 Roxanne looked to be on the verge of tears, she nodded before giving him a very watery smile.
 "Yes, I was in the same year as James and Lily.
 I was friends with your mother throughout her time at school and when we graduated and got married.
 I was her matron of honor, and she was my maid of honor."